BenjaminBossan/hacking-game/README.md

-# The Hacking Game
+# The Matrix Breach

-**The Hacking Game** is a browser-based puzzle game inspired by the [Cyberpunk 2077 hacking minigame](https://cyberpunk.fandom.com/wiki/Quickhacking).
-You are a hacker who must breach the firewall of the system by collecting enough points on the grid.
-When you succeed, you move on to the next level with a higher target score.
+**The Matrix Breach** is a browser-based puzzle game inspired by the [Cyberpunk 2077 hacking minigame](https://cyberpunk.fandom.com/wiki/Quickhacking).
+You are a hacker who must breach the system by collecting enough points on the matrix.
+When you succeed to breach the matrix, you move on to the next level with a higher target score.

 ## How to Run the Game